It is all about Kate – Chapter 6

-“And, she’s hoping to show all of you what fun bike riding can be,” Brandon said, a little worried if Kate was going to be able to get through this.
+“And she’s hoping to show all of you what fun bike riding can be,” Brandon said, a little worried if Kate was going to be able to get through this.
 “In these boxes, I have bike helmets for you to use.
-We’ll starting passing them out to you,” Sally said and opened one of the boxes.
+We’ll started passing them out to you,” Sally said and opened one of the boxes.

 Brandon walked over to Sally and helped her pass out helmets.
 Kate walked over towards the white board.
 Her hand was shaking as she picked up the marker.

 “Why did you stop racing?” a girl in the front row innocently asked.